Here are some easy tips, which I elaborate on later, to improve your performance at almost anything.

 You can work on technique all you like, but if you can’t see the effects, two things will happen: You won’t get any better, and you’ll stop caring.

-You should work in chunks or pulses.
-(And don’t multi-task) Deliberate practice should be so hard that you can’t sustain it for very long.
+You should work in chunks or pulses (and don’t multi-task) Deliberate practice should be so hard that you can only sustain it for a relatively short amount of time.